Alan-Bushell/razor-sharp/README.md

   - Initial structure based heavily on the CI walkthrough until I got more comfortable with the framework and started to make it my own.
   - Some legacy code regarding nav remains.

+##### Dennis Ivy
+  - Dennis has a great video series on Youtube that covers off how to build an e-commerce platform with django from scratch.
+  - He provides good bitesize lessons that give a different perspective on building a django e-commerce store.

+##### Geek4Geeks
+  - Really good resource for tutorials and guides relating to all forms of programming.
+Really helpful for templating or sythax reference.

 [Back to Top of page](#contents)

 ---